-Rae is a collaborative and creative partner for interpersonal, group, and organizational communication and development; social and emotional wellness; educational programs and trainings; building culture based in equity and belonging; and co-creating new ways of being in relationship with our bodies, each other, and the Earth.
-She is committed to an anti-racism journey, is a student of indigenous mind perspectives, and actively disrupts the toxic characteristics of dominant “white” culture—including holding herself accountable for how they show up in her own behavior and embodying culture change and liberation in her daily life.
+Rae is committed to an anti-racism journey, is a student of indigenous mind perspectives, and actively disrupts the toxic characteristics of dominant “white” culture to build something new—including holding herself accountable for how they show up in her own behavior and embodying culture change and liberation in her daily life.

 Rae served numerous Vermont clients spanning education, government, small business, health care, travel and tourism, agriculture, finance, energy, and nonprofits as the owner of Rachel Carter PR—a public relations, social media, and grassroots marketing agency and as the public relations director at Paul Kaza Associates earlier in her career.
 Rae was one of the first bloggers and social media influencers in Vermont and was named Vermont’s Young Careerist of the Year in 2008 and was a Vermont Business Magazine Rising Star in its inaugural year (2010).
 She taught public relations courses at Champlain College and worked as a journalist for several years, including coauthoring Vermont: An Explorer’s Guide.